microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-02.md

 ## Notes & Guidance

 Most of the students would gravitate towards using Azure Synapse Dataflows for this challenge.
-Based on the requirements of the challenge, it would be a good idea for them to familiraize themselves with the transformation options available.
+Based on the requirements of the challenge, it would be a good idea for them to familiarize themselves with the transformation options available.
 Example dataflows for both data sets are provided below as a reference:

 ![picture alt](./Solutions/Challenge2a_Example.png)